Horns of Hattin

 Today, Medieval history fans assemble at the site and reenact the battle every year on July 4th.

 Horns of Hattin in Christian Tradition

-In the 19th century some scholars suggest to location Jesus’ “Sermon on the Mount” at the Horns of Hattin.
-Today (2023) a pyramidical monument erected by the “Church of God” suggest the Horns of Hattin is where Jesus recruited his Disciples.
-Indeed, according to Mark 13:13 it too place “on a mountain”.
+In the 19th century, some scholars suggested the location of Jesus’ “Sermon on the Mount” at the Horns of Hattin.
+Today (2023), a pyramidical monument erected by the “Church of God” suggests the Horns of Hattin is where Jesus recruited his Disciples.
+Indeed, according to Mark 13:13, it also places “on a mountain.”